 I grew up in Wiltshire in southwest England.
 During my misspent youth I devoured the works of Georgette Heyer, Jean Plaidy and any other historical novels I could lay hands on.
 As a result I attended the University of Oxford to study history, ignoring all hints that economics might be a more practical subject.
 I spent several years writing catalogues of rare books and original letters and manuscripts for Sotheby's auction house in London and New York.
 Much of my time in this job was spent reading the personal correspondence of the famous.
 This confirmed my suspicion that the most interesting thing about history is people.
 I'm also a sucker for a happy ending: I howled in the back of geography class when I was supposed to be learning about German coalfields because I hated --HATED -- the end of Gone With The Wind.
 I still haven't forgiven Margaret Mitchell.

 A few years ago I decided to write an historical romance.
 How hard could it be?
 Wrong.
 Several manuscripts under-the-bed (or deep in the hard drive) later, HarperCollins bought NEVER RESIST TEMPTATION, published in 2009 by Avon Books.
-Since then I've completed the four books in the Burgundy Club series.
-I've embarked on a new writing adventure, a series set in the very beginning of the nineteenth century with a whole new cast of characters.
-THE IMPORTANCE OF BEING WICKED will be released in December 2012.
+Since then I've written the Burgundy Club and Wild Quartet series.

 I now live in beautiful rural Vermont.
 I have a grown daughter and a large ginger cat.
 I am always happy to be distracted from gainful employment by cooking (3o minute recipes only), gardening (don't look at the weeds), cross-country skiiing, arguing about unimportant topics, and general procrastinating.

 Photo by Thomas Ames Jr.

 I wrote an account of My First Sale for the Dear Author blog.